freddy-hernandez-romero/SG_ZRP/README.md

 # SG_ZRP
 RELAXATION TIME FOR A PARAMETRIC FAMILY OF ZERO-RANGE PROCESSES

-In this repository you will find the data and code supporting the conclusions of the article "RELAXATION TIME FOR A PARAMETRIC FAMILY OF ZERO-RANGE PROCESSES" (available at https://arxiv.org/pdf/***)
+In this repository you will find the code used to generate the data and plots with which we support the conclusions of the article
+"RELAXATION TIME FOR A PARAMETRIC FAMILY OF ZERO-RANGE PROCESSES" (available at https://arxiv.org/pdf/***)

 We numerically compute the relaxation time Wα(n, k) for the zero-range processes with